DylanBrohan/CA-3-Computer-Networking/README.md

 To start this program run 'npm start' in the console within the directory of the project.
 All the dependencies are already installed within this project so there should be no need to install any.

+To run the page in your browser simply type in localhost:3000 into your browser tab and it should appear once 'npm start' is running in your terminal.